Flow Research is conducting a new

 materials change resistance to the flow of current when they are strained

-The diaphragm is fused to a silicon or glass backplate.
+diffused into it.
+The diaphragm is fused to a silicon or glass

-The sensor contains resistors that are typically arranged in the
+backplate.
+The sensor contains resistors that are typically

-pressure increases on the silicon, it is more resistant to current passing
+increases on the silicon, it is more resistant to current passing through

 Capacitive

-This diaphragm is usually metal or metal-coated quartz.
+diaphragm is usually metal or metal-coated quartz.
+The diaphragm is

-Pressure changes can be determined by monitoring the changes in
+changes can be determined by monitoring the changes in capacitance values.

 Pressure